shreyaskishore/core/development.md

 ## Running Core in Development Mode
 Before running Core in development mode, you should build the latest changes.
 Building the latest changes can be done by running `make all` from the root of the repository.
 Once built, Core can be run in development mode.
 A make target is provided to run Core in development mode and can be invoked by running `make dev-run` from the root of the repository.
 This will start Core's webserver and bind it to `localhost:8000`.
 All endpoint and web site endpoints described in `design.md` can now be accessed.

+Running in development mode sets some environment variables including, `OAUTH_FAKE_USER="arnavs3@illinois.edu"`, which makes the site work as if you this user.
+This variable can be modified in `scripts/run-dev.sh` if needed.
+When filling out the join form in development mode you should use the netid: `arnavs3`.